konsumer/arduinoscope/README.md

 ## Node/web

-This is my new and fovorite GUI for the arduino.
+This is my new and favorite GUI for the arduino.
 You will need to install [node.js & npm](http://nodejs.org/download/) and follow the [instructions](https://github.com/konsumer/arduinoscope/tree/master/web) for that frontend.

 If I can figure out a good way to make a stand-alone no install version of this, I will migrate the stand-alone apps to this front-end.